TalKru/guessing_game/README.md

 * **`tests/test_storage.py`**

   * Ensures `init_db()` creates the database file and schema.
-  * Validates saving sessions with controlled timestamps, then retrieving the top leaderboard entries in correct order.
+  * Validates saving sessions with controlled timestamps, then retrieves the top leaderboard entries in correct order.
   * Confirms that attempting to save an unsolved session raises a `ValueError`.

 Run `pytest` to see all tests pass.
 Coverage can be extended if needed.